MONACO

 nonpolluting industries.
 The state has no income tax and low business taxes and thrives as a tax haven both for individuals who have

 established residence and for foreign companies that have set up businesses and offices.
-The state retains monopolies in a number of
+Monaco, however, is not a tax-free shelter;

 Source: CIA World Factbook (select Monaco)